ewrogers/hyper-calendar/README.md

 The main focus of this stack is minimal, low complexity with high performance.

-That may seem like a unicorn, but in fact is quite possible when favoring simplicity and eschewing the status quo of Single-Page Application (SPA) development.
+That may seem like a unicorn, but in fact is quite possible when favoring simplicity and leaving the status quo of Single-Page Application (SPA) development behind.

-I suggest a better question is, "Why React?" (or similar frameworks).
+I suggest a better question, "Why React?" (or similar frameworks).
+We have a frontend already, it's the browser.

+Instead of having to build JSON APIs, which have to be versioned and changes must be deployed in sync with the client application, we can simply use Hypermedia to dictate the state of the application.

+**H**ypermedia **A**s **T**he **E**ngine **O**f **A**pplication **S**tate, or HATEOAS removes the need to worry about any of these complexities.

+It is much easier to just have our REST API send server-generated HTML to the browser, and use HTTP endpoints to serve changes in the DOM based on application state.

+This means little-to-no JavaScript necessary, all thanks to HTMX extending the normal functionality of HTML to make it just as responsive as what people have come to expect from a SPA framework.

+No need to deploy new versions of a frontend, the browser will just get updated HTML and render accordingly as we update the server!

 ### HTMX